primer/react/principles.md

 ### Innovation

 * Treat everything as an experiment.
-Make small incremental steps steps that provide proof towards goals, or disprove them.
+Make small incremental steps that provide proof towards goals, or disprove them.
 * Ship often.
 We learn more from tangible outcomes than something that only lives as an idea.
 * Work on reducing complexity and simplifying solutions to enable us to innovate faster.